-- Oversee, co ordinate, advice, audit and monitor the implementation of gender responsive legislation - Advise government on gender responsive measures that will aid the government in the promotion of human rights and elimination of Gender Based Violence - Facilitation of the mainstreaming gender equality and inclusion with attention to Special Interest Groups. - Conduct audits on the status of special interest groups including minorities, marginalized groups, persons with disability, women, youth and children in an effort to promote human rights and elimination of Gender Based Violence - Establish databank on issues relating to equality and freedom from discrimination (which includes elimination of Gender Based Violence) for different affected interest groups - Ensure compliance with national and international treaties that Kenya is a signatory to with regards to Gender Based Violence. - Coordination of the National Gender Based Violence Sub Cluster working group - Working with state and non-state actors advocate to develop measures for prevention and response of Gender Based violence - Enhancing coordination, collaboration and networking between different state and non-state stakeholders to address Gender Based Violence. - Undertake Monitoring and Evaluation.
+- Oversee, co ordinate, advice, audit and monitor the implementation of gender responsive legislation. - Advise government on gender responsive measures that will aid the government in the promotion of human rights and elimination of Gender Based Violence.

+- Facilitation of the mainstreaming gender equality and inclusion with attention to Special Interest Groups. - Conduct audits on the status of special interest groups including minorities, marginalized groups, persons with disability, women, youth and children in an effort to promote human rights and elimination of Gender Based Violence. - Establish databank on issues relating to equality and freedom from discrimination (which includes elimination of Gender Based Violence) for different affected interest groups. - Monitor compliance with national and international treaties that Kenya is a signatory to with regards to Gender Based Violence. - Coordination of the National Gender Based Violence Sub Cluster working group. - Working with state and non-state actors advocate to develop measures for prevention and response of Gender Based violence. - Enhancing coordination, collaboration and networking between different state and non-state stakeholders to address Gender Based Violence. - Support the establishment and strengthening of County GBV Coordination mechanism within the Counties. - Ensure equality and inclusion, even representation of PWDS. - Ensure sensitization of key duty bearers in all counties. - Ensure Community sensitization, establishment of Youth friendly programs and strengthening of institutions in order to curb SGBV. - Undertake Monitoring and Evaluation of GBV programming in Kenya.